holoviz/panel/README.md

 ## Requirements

-Panel requires the pyviz labextension installed to be working in Jupyter Lab:
+Panel requires the pyviz labextension installed to be working in JupyterLab:

 ```bash
 jupyter labextension install @pyviz/jupyterlab_pyviz